VirajTharindu/Cococare-Mobile-App/README.md

 - Generate reports on disease outbreaks.
 - Visualize disease trends with graphs and data analysis.
-- Share reports with agricultural officers for expert consultation.

 ### 🔍 Disease Information System